awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 You can use this information to retrieve the affected records from the stream for troubleshooting\.
 The actual records aren't included, so you must process this record and retrieve them from the stream before they expire and are lost\.

-## Amazon CloudWatch Metrics<a name="events-dynamodb-metrics"></a>
+## Amazon CloudWatch metrics<a name="events-dynamodb-metrics"></a>

 Lambda emits the `IteratorAge` metric when your function finishes processing a batch of records\.
 The metric indicates how old the last record in the batch was when processing finished\.
 If your function is processing new events, you can use the iterator age to estimate the latency between when a record is added and when the function processes it\.

 An increasing trend in iterator age can indicate issues with your function\.
-For more information, see [Working with AWS Lambda Function Metrics](monitoring-metrics.md)\.
+For more information, see [Working with AWS Lambda function metrics](monitoring-metrics.md)\.